Protesters of Trans Mountain pipeline purchase target offices of Liberal MPs across the country | CBC News

-More than 100 protests planned against federal government's plan to spend $4.5B on project
+More than 100 protests planned against federal government's $4.5B purchase of pipeline

 Rallies were held outside the offices of Liberal MPs across the country Monday, as people protested the federal government's decision to buy the Trans Mountain pipeline.

-In Alberta, where Premier Rachel Notley has been one of the strongest political voices in favour of expansion plans for the pipeline, protesters exchanged words with supporters of the pipeline outside Liberal MP Kent Hehr's downtown Calgary office.
+In Alberta, where Premier Rachel Notley has been one of the strongest political voices in favour of the expansion plans, protesters exchanged words with supporters of the pipeline outside Liberal MP Kent Hehr's downtown Calgary office.

 The Trans Mountain expansion would allow the movement of 890,000 barrels of oil products each day from Edmonton to Burnaby, B.C.
 Currently, the pipeline can transport 300,000 barrels per day.